 • Outcomes: During the Q3 2020 reporting period, Phase 1 OCR programs began serving clients in 10 counties across the state.
 The first four jail-based referrals were accepted into OCRP during Q3.
-Q4 2020 saw three additional clients referred into OCRP from jail, and during Q4 2021, one additional jailed client received a referral to OCRP.
-To learn more about OCRP and to review the available client-level data for both Trueblood class members and non-class members, the Trueblood Semi-Annual Report sections on Community Outpatient Services and Appendix B-OCRP Dashboard, provide further information.
+Q4 2020 saw three additional clients referred into OCRP from jail, during Q4 2021, one additional jailed client received a referral to OCRP, and during Q2 2022, three additional clients waiting for restoration services in jail were ordered to OCRP.
+To learn more about OCRP and to review the available client-level data for both Trueblood class members and non-class members, the Trueblood Semi-Annual Report sections on

+Community Outpatient Services and Appendix B-OCRP Dashboard, provide further information.